nice-digital/nice-design-system/components/icons/README.md

 - [Node 14](https://nodejs.org/en/download/)
 - [npm 6.8+](https://www.npmjs.com/)

-Then before you can run any tasks, run the following from the command line to install dependencies `npm i`
+Then before you can run any tasks, run the following from the command line to install dependencies `npm ci`

 ### Commands